codecypher/LearnAI/Level-2/swe/swe.md

 All web services are also APIs because they expose the data and/or functionality of an application, however not all APIs are web services.

+Beyond the API: The Hidden Architecture of AI Apps That Actually Work [12].

 ## Tech Interviews Are Broken